corda/corda/docs/source/design/hadr/design.md

 # The Future

 Hopefully, most of the work from the automatic failover mode can be modified when we move to a full hot-hot sharding of flows across nodes.
 The mastering solution will need to be modified to negotiate finer grained claim on individual flows, rather than stopping the whole of Node.
 Also, the routing of messages will have to be thought about so that they go to the correct node for processing, but failover if the node dies.
 However, most of the other health monitoring and operational aspects should be reusable.

+We also need to look at DR issues and in particular how we might handle asynchronous replication and possibly alternative recovery/reconciliation mechanisms.